 A leader in value-added agriculture in Canada

 Global demand for canola oil and meal continues to grow, spurring investments in new processing capacity here in Canada.
-In 2021 and early 2022, five major announcements will add 6.8 MMT of processing capacity by 2025 – representing a 62% increase from our current capacity of 11 MMT.
-These capital investments are estimated to exceed $2 billion, creating thousands of high paying jobs.
+In 2021 and early 2022, four major announcements will add 5.7 MMT of processing capacity by 2025 – representing a 51% increase from our current capacity of 11.1 MMT.
+These capital investments are an estimated $2 billion, creating thousands of high paying jobs.
 Once a processing plant is built, it provides a steady source of employment for the community along with a steady source of demand for canola grown by surrounding farmers.

 Benefits of more value-added processing

 More competition for canola seed raises the overall value of canola

 Market diversification – including

 Supports value-added production and job creation in Canada